davidbemel/1-Python/README.md

     print('Hello, world.')
     spam = spam + 1
 ```
-### break Statements
+## Break Statements
-< If the execution reaches a break statement, it immediately exits the while loop’s clause:
+If the execution reaches a break statement, it immediately exits the while loop’s clause:
 ```
 while True:
     print('Please type your name.')